aweis89/ai-terminals.nvim/README.md

   preferred AI CLI tool (e.g., Claude, Goose, Aider, custom scripts) using `Snacks` for terminal management.
 * **Diff View:** Compare the changes made by the AI agent in the last session with the current state of your project files.
-A backup of your project is created, and `diff -rq` is used to find differing files.
-These files are then opened in Neovim's standard diff view across multiple tabs.
+A performant backup (using `rsync`) of your project is created when you first open an AI terminal in a session.
+This backup persists even after closing Neovim.
+The *next* time you open an AI terminal (e.g., using `aider_terminal()`), a *new* backup is created, resetting the diff base.
+The `diff_changes()` command finds differing files between the current project state and the *most recent* backup.
+These differing files are then opened in Neovim's standard diff view across multiple tabs.
 You can use standard diff commands like `:diffget` and `:diffput` to manage changes (see `:help diff`).
 * **Automatic File Reloading:** When you switch focus away from the AI terminal window, all listed buffers in Neovim are checked for modifications and reloaded if necessary, ensuring you see the latest changes made by the AI.